alphacep/vosk-server/README.md

 ## Other programming languages

-Check other examples (Asterisk-EAGI, php, node, c#) in client-samples folder in this repository.
+Check other examples (Asterisk-EAGI, php, java, node, c#) in client-samples folder in this repository.